holy-sheets/holysheets/docs/en/authentication/oauth2.md

 ---
 title: Authentication
-description: Comprehensive guide to setting up OAuth2 and JWT authentication with HolySheets.
+description: Comprehensive guide to setting up OAuth2 and JWT authentication with HolySheets!.
 ---

 # OAuth2 Authentication

 OAuth2 is a widely-used authentication protocol that allows your application to access user data securely.
-Follow the steps below to set up OAuth2 authentication with HolySheets.
+Follow the steps below to set up OAuth2 authentication with HolySheets!.

 ## 1. Configuring OAuth2 Credentials in Google Cloud Console

-To enable HolySheets to access your Google Sheets securely, you need to configure OAuth2 credentials in the Google Cloud Console.
+To enable HolySheets! to access your Google Sheets securely, you need to configure OAuth2 credentials in the Google Cloud Console.

 1. **Access Google Cloud Console:**